 We are motivated to increase the bump height $\epsilon$ to observe the effects of nonlinearity.
 It turns out that we are able to compute numerical solutions to the fully nonlinear problem for much larger values of $\epsilon$.
 For example, in Figure~\ref{fig:supercritical}(e)-(f) we show free-surface profiles for $\epsilon=2.75$.
-Given that $\epsilon$ measures the height of the Gaussian (\ref{eq:bottom}), this value of $\epsilon$ corresponds to a significant deviation from a flat bottom.
-Recalling that the upstream depth has been scaled to unity, this type of solution is very interesting because the bottom disturbance is much higher than the depth of the channel far upstream, even though the bump itself does not pierce the surface.
-Further, we can see some features in Figure~\ref{fig:supercritical}(e)-(f) that are not present in the linear solution.
-For example: the V-shaped wave ridge is much steeper for $\epsilon=2.75$ than the linear solution; the angle of this V-shaped ridge (the apparent wake angle) is larger than that for the linear solution; and there appears to be a second, smaller, V-shaped wedge that forms a distance behind the disturbance.
-This is a new feature that is not able to be predicted by linear theory.
+Given that $\epsilon$ measures the height of the Gaussian (\ref{eq:bottom}), this value of $\epsilon$ corresponds to a significant deviation from a flat bottom. { To illustrate the scales involved, we have presented in Figure~\ref{fig:supercritical}(g) a slice of the solution along the centreline $y=0$, including the free surface $z=\zeta(x,0)$ and the bottom boundary $z=\beta(x,0)$.} This type of solution is very interesting because the bottom disturbance is much higher than the depth of the channel far upstream, even though the bump itself does not pierce the surface.